 The overwhelming judicial and academic opinion all over the globe… seems to be in favour of the territoriality principle .
 We do not see why the same should not apply to this country.

 In Panhard Levassor Motor Co., 1901 2 Ch.
-513 the plaintiffs were French car manufacturers who had consciously decided to not launch their cars in England (apprehending patent infringement).
+513 the Plaintiffs were French car manufacturers who had consciously decided to not launch their cars in England (apprehending patent infringement).
 Nevertheless, some individuals had got them imported to England.
-It was seen that England was one of the plaintiff’s markets and thus, in this case, permanent injunction was granted.
+It was seen, England was one of the Plaintiff’s markets and thus, in this case, permanent injunction was granted.
 Similarly, in Grant v.
-Levitt, 190118 RPC 361 a Liverpool business concern trading as the Globe Furnishing Company, obtained an injunction against the use of the same name in Dublin as it was observed that advertisements by the plaintiff had reached Ireland and there were Irish customers…
+Levitt, 190118 RPC 361 a Liverpool business concern trading as the Globe Furnishing Company, obtained an injunction against the use of the same name in Dublin as it was observed, advertisements by the Plaintiff had reached Ireland and there were Irish customers…

 Indeed, the trade mark ‘Prius’ had undoubtedly acquired a great deal of goodwill in several other jurisdictions in the world and that too much earlier to the use and registration of the same by the defendants in India.
-But if the territoriality principle is to govern the matter… there must be adequate evidence to show that the plaintiff had acquired a substantial goodwill for its car under the brand name ‘Prius’ in the Indian market also.
+But if the territoriality principle is to govern the matter… there must be adequate evidence to show, the Plaintiff had acquired a substantial goodwill for its car under the brand name ‘Prius’ in the Indian market also.

-All these should lead to us to eventually agree that the brand name of the car Prius had not acquired the degree of goodwill, reputation and the market or popularity in the Indian market so as to vest in the plaintiff the necessary attributes of the right of a prior user so as to successfully maintain an action of passing off even against the registered owner.
+All these should lead to us to eventually agree, the brand name of the car Prius had not acquired the degree of goodwill, reputation and the market or popularity in the Indian market so as to vest in the Plaintiff the necessary attributes of the right of a prior user so as to successfully maintain an action of passing off even against the registered owner.

-The Court refused to wade into the argument of whether or not Prius Auto were honest or dishonest in adopting the mark ‘Prius’ (The First Attempt Story).
-In any case, the alleged dishonest adoption did not matter to the Apex Courts’ ultimate analysis.
-It correctly noted that even if the defendants had been dishonest, that by itself would not exonerate the plaintiff of having to prove that they had trademark rights in ‘Prius’ in the first place.
+Court refused to wade into the argument of whether or not Prius Auto were honest or dishonest in adopting the mark ‘Prius’ (The First Attempt Story).
+In any case, the alleged dishonest adoption did not matter to Apex Courts’ ultimate analysis.
+It correctly noted, even if the Defendants had been dishonest, that by itself would not exonerate the Plaintiff of having to prove that they had trademark rights in ‘Prius’ in the first place.

-Eashan Ghosh, rising stalwart in Intellectual Property Law matters, had this view to share on the Judgment:
+Eashan Ghosh, rising stalwart in Intellectual Property Law matters, had this view to share:

 “The finding on merits is objectionable.
-The SC’s rejection of the respondents’ etymology story (‘Prius’/‘Prayas’) is not tied to a full-blooded conclusion.
+SC’s rejection of the Respondents’ etymology story (‘Prius’/‘Prayas’) is not tied to a full-blooded conclusion.
 This is disappointing.
-A strong word by the SC on the issue – which is unfortunately replete in trademark suits – would have done much to discourage the practice, at least in the short term.
+A strong word by SC on the issue – which is unfortunately replete in trademark suits – would have done much to discourage the practice, at least in the short term.

-Further, the SC’s finding that the appellant didn’t demonstrate sufficient reputation and goodwill in India to sustain its claim is insensitive to at least to two sets of issues.
+Further, SC’s finding that the Appellant didn’t demonstrate sufficient reputation and goodwill in India to sustain its claim is insensitive to at least to two sets of issues.

-Finally, I think it’s fascinating that the SC has revisited the core of passing off law – the principle of commercial and business morality – to find that the claimants only need to prove likelihood of confusion and not actual confusion.
-The SC says the likelihood standard is preferable because evidence of actual confusion “may not be easily forthcoming and directly available”.
+Finally, I think it’s fascinating, SC has revisited the core of passing off law – the principle of commercial and business morality – to find, claimants only need to prove likelihood of confusion and not actual confusion.
+SC says the likelihood standard is preferable because evidence of actual confusion “may not be easily forthcoming and directly available”.